Readless

 Mistake #4: Never Reviewing Digest Content

-Even with automation, periodically review what's in your digest.
+Even with automation, periodically review what is in your digest.
 Your interests change.
 A newsletter that was valuable six months ago might now be clutter.
-Regular audits keep your digest relevant.
+Regular audits keep your digest relevant and your summaries useful.

 Mistake #5: Using Free Tools Without Understanding Data Practices

-Free services like Unroll.me monetize through data collection.
-They read your emails and sell anonymized insights.
+Free services like Unroll.me monetize through data collection — they read your emails and sell anonymized insights.
 If you handle sensitive information (finance, healthcare, legal), this is a significant risk.
-Paid services like Readless don't monetize user data.
+Paid services like Readless do not monetize user data.

-Email digest services are essential tools for anyone drowning in newsletters and subscriptions.
-With 392.5 billion emails sent daily in 2026, and knowledge workers spending 11+ hours per week on email, the time savings from digest services are substantial.
+Choose Readless for AI-powered automation, Mailbrew for manual control, or Feedly/Inoreader for RSS-first workflows.
+With 392.5 billion emails sent daily in 2026 (Radicati Group) and knowledge workers spending 11+ hours per week on email (McKinsey), the time savings from digest services are substantial.

 • Best overall: Readless for AI-powered automation that requires zero manual work